 - In and around the soap dispenser

-Can mold in a dishwasher make you sick?
+Can mold in an appliance make you sick?

 Most people don’t realise that the mold in their dishwasher can make them sick!
 Molds are a form of fungus and are found in numerous places all over the world.
 It is generally harmless, but when it grows in smaller enclosed spaces it can present a serious health risk.